bnomei/kirby3-htmlhead/readme.md

 ## Works well with

-- [fabianmichael/kirby-meta](https://github.com/fabianmichael/kirby-meta) to add OpenGraph, Twitter and JSON-ld
+- [fabianmichael/kirby-meta](https://github.com/fabianmichael/kirby-meta) to add OpenGraph and JSON-ld
 - and some of my [other Plugins](https://github.com/bnomei/kirby3-htmlhead/blob/master/composer.json#L76)

 ## Usage